rajbos/rajbos.github.io/_posts/2021-02-07-GitHub-Actions-Security-Private-Runners.md

 Best practice: give the runner the absolute least amount of access it needs to the machine it runs on.

-# Do not use a runner for more than one repository
+# Do not use a persistent runner for more than one repository
 This best practice comes from the same practice as before and mostly comes from the methods used in supply chain attacks like for example the recent [Solorigate](https://xpir.it/Solorigate) attack.
 Both the action that is being executed and the third party dependencies it uses (NPM or NuGet packages or all the layers in the Docker image it uses) can store things on the runner machine.
 Even the runner itself could store these things, although a compromise of the runner is less likely, it could still happen (we're all humans after all).
+Context here matters: this is not so relevant for what we call an ephemeral runner: a runner that only exists for the duration of one job (not workflow!).
+Having data persisted on an ephemeral runner is not possible, since the runner will be deleted afterwards.

+> This topic is of course super important for persistent runners: think of a Virtual Machine that is constantly running.

 What if a first run downloads a compromised package and stores that in your local package cache?
 A second run that needs that package, finds it in the package cache and uses that version instead of retrieving the correct one?
 As in the [Solorigate](https://xpir.it/Solorigate) attack, only 1 assembly was overwritten as a starting point of the compromise.